Do-PFN: In-Context Learning for Causal Effect Estimation: Methodology: causal inference with PFNs

 \section{Methodology: causal inference with PFNs}

 \paragraph{Modeling assumptions}

 We now formalize how to do causal inference with PFNs, more precisely how to estimate conditional interventional distributions (CIDs) defined as $p(y|do(t), \vx)$ from observational data $\mathcal{D}^{ob}$.
 A central component of our approach to causal effect estimation is to posit a prior $p(\psi)$ over SCMs.
 We further require that every sampled SCM $\psi \sim p(\psi)$ allows to simulate observational data from $p(y^{ob}, t^{ob}, \vx^{ob}|\psi)$ by sampling noise $\epsilon \sim p(\epsilon)$ that is propagated through the SCMs $\psi$.
 We furthermore assume a prior $p(t^{in})$ over possible values for the treatment variable when performing an intervention $do(t^{in})$.
 This prior is only required to sample values for the intervention and does not affect how we model the CID (Equation \ref{eq:def_cid_org}) provided it has sufficient support.
-Samples from the distribution $p(y^{in}, \vx^{pt}|\psi, do(t^{in}))$ over outcomes and covariates given this intervention then result from forward-propagating through the intervened-upon SCM.
-We sample the values of the covariates $\vx^{pt}$ prior to performing the intervention $do(t^{in})$, such that $\vx^{pt}$ contains only pre-treatment values (also of variables that are descendants of the treatment).
-We do this to train our model to learn the conditional interventional distribution given only pre-treatment values which is a more realistic setup in practice.
+Samples from the distribution $p(y^{in}, \vx^{in}|\psi, do(t^{in}))$ over outcomes and covariates given this intervention then result from forward-propagating through the intervened-upon SCM.
 Please refer to Algorithm \ref{Algo:DataGeneration} and Appendix \ref{sec:prior-fitting} for more details on the data-generating process.
-The assumptions above imply the following form of the CID: